watson-nm/git-intro/README.md

 # Let's Get Started!

+We will be using the git command line tool for this workshop.
+There are also GUI (graphical user interface) tools available, but version control is generally done at the command line.
+There is a limit to what the GUI tools can do and eventually you'll run into those barriers.
+Once you get used to it, the command line is the way to go.

 If you are using Windows, open the git client.
 If you are on a Mac, open the terminal.